Sub-sector: Biotech/Life Sciences

 - Operation of advanced diagnostic equipment, robotics or high-throughput equipment using biological material

 - Working in a Category 2 laboratory environment

 As well as a competitive rate of pay (with a 20% uplift applied for night working and end of contract bonus), you'll receive comprehensive training on a range of advanced lab procedures and equipment, and work with high throughput molecular biology diagnostic tools.

 This role will work on a shift pattern and will include day, evening and weekend shifts.

-This is literally a once in a lifetime opportunity to join a team of highly skilled individuals, all focussed on delivering the best possible outcome.
+This is a once-in-a-lifetime opportunity to join a team of highly skilled individuals, all focused on delivering the best possible outcome.